nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 design._

-But underlying it all, **the fundamental technology in new myoelectric "bionic" arms is usually the exact same as that of the older prosthetics**--a single or dual-site sEMG sensor that tells the hand to open and close (unless you're using a pattern recognition system, like
+But underlying it all, **the fundamental technology in new myoelectric "bionic" arms is usually the exact same as that of the older prostheses**--a single or dual-site sEMG sensor that tells the hand to open and close (unless you're using a pattern recognition system, like
 [COAPT Control](https://coaptengineering.com/), which I do, but most don't).
 The